Skip to content

 Things to do in Antwerp for Food Lovers

 There are so many cool places in the city to try authentic Belgian food!
-You will find lots of Belgian restaurant chains if you’re looking for a quick bite, however here are some of the more unusual things to do in Antwerp for foodies!
+If you’re looking for a quick bite, you can find lots of Belgian restaurant chains.
+However, here are some of the more unusual things to do in Antwerp for foodies!

-Antwerp also has great international options as it is quite a diverse city, so you will be spoilt with choice!
+Antwerp is also a great international destination, as it is quite a diverse city, so you will be spoilt for choice!

 6. Visit Chocolate Nation